 4. Share meaningful content

-Use your learnings in design school to your advantage now.
+Use your learnings from your fashion designing academy or school to your advantage now.
 Combine that with your personal opinions and values and craft meaningful and useful content.
 Post them on your social media and let your knowledge shine out.
 And, who knows?
 Maybe this will get you a job lead.

 5. Other job finding platforms